norbibi/Golem_Blender_Render/README.md

 In order to run this application you will need an Ethereum/Polygon account.
 Simplest way of creation is with Metamask.

-This application can be run on the following two subnets:

-- devnet-beta (payment on Ethereum Rinkeby)
-- public-subnet (payment on Polygon network)

-For the first one nothing to do, rETH & tGLM will be funded automatically on your account.
+This application use Polygon network for payments.
-For the second one, you will need few MATIC and GLM on your Polygon account (**small amounts please**).
+You will need few MATIC and GLM on your Polygon wallet (**small amounts please**).

 Private key must be exported as environment variable: